cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/1-Projects.md

 }
 ```

-If you manually alter this, Cypress will no longer be able to identify your project or find the recorded builds for it.
+If you manually alter this, **Cypress will no longer be able to identify your project or find the recorded builds for it**.

-You should check the projectId into source control.
+We recommend that you check your `cypress.json` including the `projectId` into source control.

 ***

 ## What is a CI Key?

-Once you're setup, we will automatically generate you a CI Key for this project.
+Once you're setup to record builds, we automatically generate you a CI Key for the project.

 A CI Key is a GUID that looks like this: